-(a) A-n individual parent, may by will or other in a signed and witnessed writing, may including a will, appoint a guardian for an unmarried child who the parent believes is an incapacitated person, revoke or amend the appointment, and specify any desired limitations on the powers to be given to the guardian.
+(a) A parent may by will or other signed writing, appoint a guardian for an unmarried child who the parent believes is an incapacitated person, revoke or amend the appointment, and specify any desired limitations on the powers to be given to the guardian.

-- (b) An individual, may in a signed and witnessed writing, may including a will, appoint a guardian for a his or her spouse who the individual believes is an incapacitated person, revoke or amend the appointment, and specify any desired limitations on the powers to be given granted to the guardian. - (c) Subject to the right of the incapacitated person, the person having custody or care of the incapacitated person if other than the appointing individual, or the adult nearest in kinship to object, the guardian's appointment becomes effective on the first to occur of the death of the appointing individual, the adjudication of incapacity of the appointing individual, or a written determination by a physician who has examined the appointing individual that he or she the individual is no longer able to care for the incapacitated person. - (d) Upon petition of the appointing individual, upon and a finding that the appointing individual will within [two] years or less likely become unable to care for the incapacitated person within [two] years or less, and following after notice as provided in this section, the court, in advance of before the appointment becomes effective, may confirm the appointing individual's selection of a guardian and terminate the rights of others to object.
+(b) An individual may in a signed and writing, appoint a guardian for his or her spouse who the individual believes is an incapacitated person, revoke or amend the appointment, and specify the powers to be given to the guardian..

+(c) Subject to the right of the incapacitated person, the person having custody or care of the incapacitated person if other than the appointing individual, or the adult nearest in kinship to object, the guardian's appointment becomes effective on the first to occur of the death of the appointing individual, the adjudication of incapacity of the appointing individual or a written determination by a physician who has examined the appointing individual that he or she is no longer able to care for the incapacitated person.

+(d) Upon petition of the appointing individual, upon finding that the appointing individual will within [two] years or less likely become unable to care for the incapacitated person and following notice as provided in this section, the court, in advance of the appointment becoming effective, may confirm the appointing individual's selection of a guardian and terminate the rights of others to object.

-- (e) Not later than Within 30 days after the appointment becomes effective, the guardian must shall: - (1) file a notice of acceptance of appointment and a copy of the will or other nominating instrument with the court of the [county] in which the will was or could be probated would be subject to probate or, in the case of another nominating instrument, with the court in the [county] in which the incapacitated person resides or is present; and In addition, the guardian must - (2) give written notice of the acceptance of appointment to the appointing individual if living, the incapacitated person, to the a person having custody or care of the incapacitated person-if other than the appointing individual, and the adult nearest in kinship.of the acceptance of appointment
+(e) Not later than 30 days after the appointment becomes effective, the guardian must:

+(1) file a notice of acceptance of appointment and a copy of the will or other nominating instrument with the court of the [county] in which the will was or could be probated or, in the case of another nominating instrument, with the court in the [county] in which the incapacitated person resides or is present; and

-The notice must include a statement of any right of those notified to terminate the appointment by filing a written objection as provided in this section and of the right of the appointment. - (f) An appointment effected by filing the guardian's acceptance under a will probated in the State of the decedent's domicile is effective in this State. - (g) The filing of a written objection to an appointment by the alleged incapacitated person or another person interested in the alleged incapacitated person's welfare in the court in which the guardian's written acceptance was filed terminates the appointment.
+(2) give written notice of the acceptance of appointment to the appointing individual if living, the incapacitated person, to the person having custody or care of the incapacitated person if other than the individual, and the adult nearest in kinship.
+The notice must include a statement of any right of those notified to terminate the appointment by filing a written objection as provided in this section and of the right of the appointing individual, if living, to revoke the appointment.

+(f) An appointment effected by filing the guardian's acceptance under a will probated in the State of the decedent's domicile is effective in this State.

+(g) The filing of a written objection to an appointment by the alleged incapacitated person or another person interested in the alleged incapacitated person's welfare in the court in which the guardian's written acceptance was filed terminates the appointment.
 An objection does not prevent the court from appointing the parental or spousal nominee as guardian.

-- (h) The notice must state that the appointment may be terminated by filing a written objection in the court as provided in (in). - (h) Unless the appointment was previously confirmed by the court, wWithin 45 days of after filing the notice and the nominating instrument, a guardian who was appointed by an instrument other than a will shall file a petition in the court for confirmation of appointment as guardian of the incapacitated person, giving notice in the manner provided in Section 308, and, if necessary, for the appointment as conservator. - (i) The $\underline{\mathbf{A}}$ guardian's authority terminates when the appointing individual regains the ability to care for the incapacitated person and so notifies the court and the guardian, or $\underline{\mathbf{when}}$ a guardian is appointed for the incapacitated person. - (j) The filing of a written objection to an appointment by the alleged incapacitated person, the person having care or custody of the incapacitated person or the adult nearest in kinship in the court in which the guardian's written acceptance was filed terminates the appointment.
-An objection does not prevent the court from appointing the parental or spousal nominee as guardian. - (k) The appointment of a guardian under this section is not a determination of incapacity.
+(h) Unless the appointment was previously confirmed by the court, within 45 days of filing the notice and the nominating instrument, a guardian, who was appointed by an instrument other than a will, shall file a petition in the court for confirmation of appointment as guardian of the incapacitated person, giving notice in the manner provided in Section 308, and, if necessary, for the appointment as conservator.

+(i) The guardian's authority terminates when the appointing individual regains the ability to care for the incapacitated person and so notifies the court and the guardian, or a guardian is appointed for the incapacitated person.

+(j) The appointment of a guardian under this section is not a determination of incapacity.